Bryn Williams: Early years

 Williams's interest in food began as a young child during a primary school visit to a bakery in Denbigh.
-Seeing the individual ingredients turned into bread sparked an interest in food and its processes that would stay with him.
 He later worked at the same bakery as a teenager on Saturday mornings.
-He also developed a respect for food whilst growing vegetables, fishing and shooting for game on his uncle's farm as a youngster.
+He also developed a respect for food whilst growing vegetables, fishing and shooting for game on his uncle's farm in his youth.

-After leaving high school at the age of 16 he attended Coleg Llandrillo Cymru – studying catering.
-In 2009 Williams was appointed Skills Ambassador for the college.
+After leaving high school at the age of 16, he attended Coleg Llandrillo Cymru – studying catering.
+In 2009, Williams was appointed Skills Ambassador for the college.

 After leaving college and working in Cafe Nicoise in Colwyn Bay, he was encouraged by head chef Carl Swift to take his skills to London.
 He was taken on by Marco Pierre White at the Criterion.